Palais Garnier: Main façade

 The bases of the two avant-corps are decorated (from left to right) with four major multi-figure groups sculpted by François Jouffroy (Poetry, also known as Harmony), Jean-Baptiste Claude Eugène Guillaume (Instrumental Music), Jean-Baptiste Carpeaux (The Dance, criticised for indecency), and Jean-Joseph Perraud (Lyrical Drama).
-The façade also incorporates other work by Gumery, Alexandre Falguière, and others.
+The façade also incorporates other work by Gumery, Alexandre Falguière and others.

 Gilded galvanoplastic bronze busts of many of the great composers are located between the columns of the theatre's front façade and depict, from left to right, Rossini, Auber, Beethoven, Mozart, Spontini, Meyerbeer, and Halévy.
 On the left and right lateral returns of the front façade are busts of the librettists Eugène Scribe and Philippe Quinault, respectively.

+The attic storey façade is decorated with low and high reliefs with the letters "N" and "E", the imperial monogram (Napoléon Empereur).
+The low reliefs are by Louis Villeminot, and the high reliefs are by Jacques-Léonard Maillet.
+The high reliefs consist of four sets of ornamental figures.
+Each group has two winged women on either side of a putto holding up a medallion bearing the letter ("E") and the imperial crown.
+One woman has a trumpet and a palm, the other, a torch and a palm.
+There were four repetitions of these themes.
+Two groups have a globe and a lyre on the ground, and the two other groups have two scrolls, a mask, and a laurel wreath.
+There are seven low reliefs with medallions surrounded by scrolls with two children on either side holding up a garland of flowers and fruits.
+Five are in the central part of the attic storey having the letter ("N") in the medallion and alternate the high reliefs, and the other two are on the east and west returns of the avant-corps.

+A frieze running along the top of the attic storey has fifty-three comic and tragic antique masks in gilt cast iron by Jean-Baptiste Klagmann.

 Stage flytower

 The sculptural group Apollo, Poetry, and Music, located at the apex of the south gable of the stage flytower, is the work of Aimé Millet, and the two smaller bronze Pegasus figures at either end of the south gable are by Eugène-Louis Lequesne.